samwedge/rapiduino/README.md

         arduino.digital_write(13, LOW)
         time.sleep(1)

-You can also use classes for components (such as LEDs, Servos etc.) which make using the Arduino easier and less error-prone.
+You can also use classes for components (such as LEDs) which make using the Arduino easier and less error-prone.
-The components are "bound" to the Arduino along with a pin-mapping which tells the Arduino object which pin is connected to which component pin.
-As an example, the LED class has one pin which can be initialised and connected to the arduino as follows:
+The components are "registered" to the Arduino along with a pin-mapping which tells the Arduino object which pins are connected to the component.
+Let's look at an example with an LED:

-    from rapiduino.components.basic import LED
+    from rapiduino.components.led import LED
-    from rapiduino.devices import PinMapping
-    led = LED()
+    led = LED(arduino, 13)
-    bindings = [PinMapping(device_pin_no=13, component_pin_no=0)]
-    arduino.bind_component(led, bindings)

-This creates an led object and binds it to the arduino.
-Binding it allows you to communicate with the led object, and let the led object talk to the arduino object.
-To bind an object, you need to specify bindings.
-This is basically a sequence of PinMappings to tell the arduino which pin is to be connected to each part of the component.
-In the case of the LED, there is only one pin to connect (Pin 0) which is connected to the arduino (Pin 13).
-Hence, the binding looks like:

-    [PinMapping(device_pin_no=13, component_pin_no=0)]
+This creates an LED object and registers it to the arduino against pin 13.
 When binding, the code automatically takes care of checking compatibility, raising an error if there is a problem.
 For example, if you are trying to connect a component that requires a PWM pin to a non-PWM pin, you will get a helpful message.

-Once the LED has been bound to the Arduino, you can re-write the blink example as:
+You can re-write the blink example as:

     while True:
         led.toggle()